jamieberrier/puppy_love_frontend/resources/notes.md

     - breed class?
 - push new post to breed
 - add close button to form
+- use petfinder api breeds to seed db

 ## QUESTIONS / ISSUES
 - How to hide api client key and secret